 a musician and former BBC Radio 3 broadcaster

-Depart London Heathrow 1540 on British Airways, arriving New Orleans 1935.
+Depart on flight from London Heathrow (indirect) to New Orleans.
 Transfer to the Royal Sonesta Hotel, New Orleans, for six nights.

-Morning lecture – Jazz pioneers: a look at some of the early greats – followed by walking tour in the French Quarter (architecture reflecting Spanish colonial influences).
-Afternoon visit to Hermann Grimma House.
+Morning lecture: Jazz Pioneers – A Look at Some of the Early Greats followed by walking tour in the French Quarter (architecture reflecting Spanish colonial influences).
+Afternoon visit to Hermann Grima House.
 Evening: late-night live music at Preservation Hall.

 Morning: private jazz performance with the Shotgun Jazz Band, featuring the Tour Director and local musicians.
 Afternoon: New Orleans Museum of Art and sculpture garden.

 Transfer to Clarksdale via Vicksburg Civil War site (short guided tour), Leland (Highway 61 Blues Museum) and Dockery Farms (cotton plantation, believed to be a major centre for the development of Delta blues).
-Continue to the Hampton Inn, Clarksdale (site of the legendary ‘Devil’s Crossroads’), for overnight.
+Overnight at the Hampton Inn, Clarksdale (site of the legendary ‘Devil’s Crossroads’).
 Evening: optional live music at Ground Zero Blues Club.

 Transfer to Memphis for visit to Graceland (mansion owned by Elvis Presley) and Sun Studio.
 Two nights at the Peabody Hotel, Memphis.
 Free evening.

-Transfer to Memphis Airport for 1615 departure via Dallas Fort Worth.
+Transfer to Memphis Airport for departure on flight (indirect) to London Heathrow.